unusual9guy/unusual9guy/README.md

 I'm an AI **graduate** from the University of Manchester and currently working as a **Software Engineer (RLHF)** at G2i.
 I'm passionate about building intelligent systems that solve real-world problems.

-Currently building a platform to helps small businesses find leads by searching through the web and private databases.
+Currently building a platform to help small businesses find leads by searching through the web and private databases.

 ---